syncfusion/ej2-vue-docs/src/lineargauge/linear-gauge/getting-started.md

 Vue.use(LinearGaugePlugin);
 ```

-> By Registering Component Plugin in Vue, all child directives are also globally registered.
+> Note: By Registering Component Plugin in Vue, all child directives are also globally registered.

 ### Using Vue.component()

-Import the Component and Component Plugin from EJ2 Vue Package,
-register the same using the Vue.component() with name of Component from ComponentPlugin
-and the EJ2 Vue Component as its arguments.
+Import the Linear Gauge Component and Plugin from EJ2 Vue Package, register the same using the Vue.component() with Linear Gauge component from LinearGaugePlugin and the EJ2 Vue Component as its arguments.

 Refer the code snippet given below.